ngromeconf/website-ssr/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Test the UNIVERSAL SSR

+Run `npm run build && serve:ssr` this command start the SSR with Angular Universal in your  `http://localhost:4000/`.

+## Test the Firebase SSR

+Move in the functions folder:
+Run `npm run build` this command copy the dist folder and build the server that should be deployed on Firebase Functions.

+Run `firebase serve` to start the local demo server "emulator" inside the firebase function.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests